 File Storage Service

 FSS is a managed file storage service that can be accessed concurrently by thousands of compute instances using the NFSv3 protocol and file system interface.

 Provides SSDs storage available for Instance while running that delivers fast random I/O and high IOPS.

-So Your Next Taks is, Join FREE Webinar on Beginner to Oracle Certified Cloud (OCI) Architect: What, Why & How.
+So Your Next Taks is, Join FREE Masterclass on How To Become Oracle Certified Cloud Architect [1Z0-932] in 8 Weeks.
 Click on the image below to register for FREE.